Card Grading: Finding the Right Company To Grade Your Sports Cards

 There's a variety of reasons collectors pay card grading companies to grade their sports cards.
 Several of the more common reasons are to verify the authenticity of a card and/or signature, create added value based on card condition, protect your investment, and to preserve the cards.
 The most important thing to consider when getting your card graded is which company to go with.

 Although it would seem that picking one company for all your grading needs would be the best route to take, that isn't always the case, especially if your collection features a combination of both vintage and modern cards.
-Below is a look at the four most commonly taken trails when it comes to trading card grading.
+Below is a look at the three most commonly taken trails when it comes to trading card grading.

 This is a must for any card made between 1950 and 1980, and many go with PSA for modern, as well.
 Because PSA is considered the first major grading company, many vintage card collectors prefer PSA-graded cards over BGS.
 The primary reason for this can be attributed to vintage set builders, as they prefer a singular slab in order to create continuity.
 The classic style of the PSA slab is also a key selling point.